Globalization in South Korea: Education development

-Korea is one of the newly industrialized countries that is aiming to increase the standard of education, but there is a disparity of education quality between ‘haves’ and ‘have-nots’ due to the insufficient public education funds and the inability of the parents to provide after-school classes.
-South Korean education implements an unhealthy environment as students are forced to compete with each other, so one's success’ is viewed as another's defeat.
+Korea is one of the newly industrialized countries that is aiming to increase the standard of education, but there is a disparity of education quality between 'haves' and 'have-nots' due to the insufficient public education funds and the inability of the parents to provide after-school classes.
+South Korean education implements an unhealthy environment as students are forced to compete with each other, so one's success' is viewed as another's defeat.
 Students especially from middle-class families are constantly under pressure to study hard while the poor children will be left alone.
 This has raised an issue with human rights and democracy.
-Moreover, political influence is dominant, which causes a violation of human rights in schools as corporal punishments are a method used and are treated as acceptable behavior of teachers as an; act of love.
-South Korea's education is standardized and uniform, which violates students', teachers' and parents' rights as schools have become place where students experience long-hours of study, parents pressure students to study due to the Korean mindset of prestigious school increasing the hierarchy of individuals and lastly, teachers who criticize school policy will be scorned publicly.
+South Korea's education is standardized and uniform, which violates students', teachers' and parents' rights as schools have become place where students experience long-hours of study, parents pressure students to study due to the Korean mindset of prestigious school increasing the hierarchy of individuals.

 As enrolling in prestige school (SKY) is crucial for South Korean students, this has created a tremendous pressure on college entry examination, known as the College Scholastic Ability Test (CSAT), as all students aim to get a perfect score to be accepted into a top grades university.
 The government has taken the CSAT as a crucial event, and the National Police Agency is assigned to ensure that traffic and noise will not disrupt students.
 This pressure led to many students attempting suicide or having suicidal thoughts; based on a South Korean nationwide survey, 61.4% of students were stressed with 54.4% specifically under educational-factor pressure.
 Based on Kim and Park (2014), students in South Korea viewed suicide as a permissive solution that relates to the high suicide rate.
-The primary cause of suicide attempts between the ages of 13–19 was school performance concerning higher education.
+The primary cause of suicide attempts between the ages of 13 and 19 was school performance concerning higher education.
 Moreover, the World Health Organization stated that students resort to suicide because they can take control of their lives.
 Thus, the government made a reformation act to change the educational system, such as attempting to ban afterschool institutes, which were opposed by many parties.
 Another approach was to apply a curfew and a new policy of Sooshimojib.
 This policy allowed students to apply to university degree programs based on merit, talent and achievement instead of weighing completely at CSAT score.